-- Scope.
-What is the repertoire of core material – critical, historical, archival etc. – which you intend to examine in the thesis?
+- What is the repertoire of core material – critical, historical, archival etc. – which you intend to examine in the thesis?
 What is the rationale for the selection of this material?
 How do you envisage structuring the thesis?

 - Timescale (not included in the word count).
 How will you plan the project such that it is completed within 3 years of full-time study or 5 years of part-time study?
 (College maximums are 4 years of full-time study and 7 years of part-time study).
 Note: a full-time Queen Mary studentship covers a three-year period (a LAHP studentship covers 3.5 years)

 - Bibliography (not included in the word count).
 Identify texts, resources, archives etc. that are central to your investigation

 Many potential supervisors are willing to read a final draft of your proposal, but only if you are able to send it well in advance of submitting the final application.

 Statement of Purpose

-This one-page (one-side, A4) statement should be used by candidates to provide information which is not necessarily contained in their Research Proposal.
+This one-page (one-side, A4) statement should be used to provide information which is not necessarily contained in your Research Proposal.
 This can include:

-- previous academic and other experience relevant to their proposed research
+- previous academic and other experience relevant to your proposed research

-- why the candidate wishes to undertake their specific research at Queen Mary, what local resources you will draw on, and how your project will fit with the research interests and strengths of their chosen Department/School, and supervisor(s)
+- why you wish to undertake your research at Queen Mary, what local resources you will draw on, and how your project will fit with the research interests of the Department and your potential supervisor(s)

-- what research training and professional preparation the candidate has already received, and what further training they think they will need to complete the doctorate
+- what research training and professional preparation you have already received, and what further training you think you will need to complete the doctorate

 - what ethical issues (if any) need to be considered in undertaking the research